 Why is it called LGBT+ History Month and not LGBTQ+ History Month?

 We wanted to ensure that LGBT+ History Month celebrates LGBTQIA+ communities in all our diversity.
-Adding ‘Q’ for ‘Queer’ was considered but we decided to use ‘plus’ instead in order to include all our communities, and because for some of our communities the term ‘Queer’ is associated with a time it was used in a negative context.
+Adding ‘Q’ for ‘Queer’ was considered but we decided to use ‘plus’ instead to include all our communities, and because for some of our communities the term ‘Queer’ is associated with a time it was used in a negative context.
+We understand that your organisation may choose to refer to LGBT+ History Month as LGBTQ+ History Month for your own communications.